mahirst/high_res_img/README.md

-# high_res_img
+# Increase image resolution in R

-Changing images saved in R into high-resolution images
+Simple code for increasing resolution for images created in R.